-- Required Courses: History 545 (Historical Criticism and Historiography) and either History 546 (Historical Research for the Thesis) or History 547 (Historical Research for the Project). - The thesis option requires 30 hours of course work, 6 hours of History 590 (Thesis Writing), and the completion of the thesis for graduation.
+Required Courses: History 545 (Historical Criticism and Historiography) and either History 546 (Historical Research for the Thesis) or History 547 (Historical Research for the Project).

+- 2. The thesis option requires 30 hours of course work, 6 hours of History 590 (Thesis Writing), and the completion of the thesis for graduation.
 The project option requires 33 hours of course work, 3 hours of History 591 (Project Writing), and the completion of a research project for graduation.
-12 course hours must be taken in the department's four areas of study (3 course hours in each area of study).
-The areas of study are: Global History, African Diaspora, U.S. History, and Public History.
+15 course hours must be taken in the department's five areas of study (3 course hours in each area of study).
+The areas of study are: Global History, African Diaspora, U.S. History, Social and Cultural History, and Public History.
 Up to 6 course hours may be taken in other disciplines.
 All outside courses taken must be relevant to the student's historical studies or research.
-The department chair and the department's graduate advisor must approve of the outside courses and should be consulted before any such courses are taken. - 3.
+The department chair and the department's graduate program coordinator must approve the outside courses and should be consulted before any such courses are taken. - 3.
 A student who has demonstrated some academic deficiencies and is provisionally admitted to the graduate program may be asked to take an undergraduate course(s) or to enroll in a structured remedial program.
 In this way, the Department increases the likelihood of the student successfully completing the program and receiving the Master of Arts degree.
 These course hours are not included in the 36 hours required for the program. - 4.
 The Graduate English Competency Exam (GECE) must be taken in the first semester of the program.
 If the student does not pass the exam, he or she must complete English 500 the following semester. - A written Graduate Area Comprehensive Examination (GACE) is required for completion of the M.A. degree in History.
-Students are eligible to take the exam after completing 18 hours of course work. - 6.
-Thesis-option degree candidates must complete at least 6 hours of History 590.
-After completing 18 hours of coursework (which must include History 545 and 546) and submitting the Degree Plan and Committee Approval forms, thesis-option degree candidates may register for 3 hours of History 590.
+Students are eligible to take the exam after completing 18 hours of course work. - degree Thesis-option candidates complete at least 6 hours of History 590.
+After completing 18 hours of coursework (which must include History 545 and 546) and submitting the Committee Approval form, thesis-option degree candidates may register for 3 hours of History 590.
 After completing 27 total hours, thesis-option degree candidates may register for an additional 3 hours of History 590.
-If the thesis is not completed after the initial six hours, the student must register for at least 1 hour of

-- History 590 each semester until all degree requirements have been satisfied. - 7.
+If the thesis is not completed after the initial six hours, the student must register for at least 1 hour of History 590 each semester until all degree requirements have been satisfied. - 7.
 Project-option degree candidates must complete at least 3 hours of History 591.
-After completing 27 hours of coursework (which must include History 545) and submitting the Degree Plan and Committee Approval forms, project-option degree candidates will concurrently register for History 547 and 3 hours of History 591.
+After completing 27 hours of coursework (which must include History 545 and 547) and submitting the Committee Approval form, project-option degree candidates will enroll in 3 hours of History 591.
 If the research project is not completed after taking 36 total hours in the program, a student will need to register for at least 1 hour of History 591 each semester until all degree requirements have been satisfied.